 4. Baptist Health System School of Health Professions

-The Baptist Health System School of Health Professions offers a blended Vocational Nursing program that uses synchronous virtual classes along with in-person classroom learning.
-Students should expect to attend the San Antonio campus around three times per week for lectures and report in person about once or twice per week for clinical experiences.
-Applicants must earn an overall TEAS score of 58.7% (Proficient).
+The Baptist Health System School of Health Professions offers a blended Vocational Nursing program with synchronous virtual classes and in-person learning.
+Students should plan to attend the San Antonio campus around three times per week for lectures and approximately once or twice per week for clinical experiences.
+Applicants must have an overall TEAS score of 58.7% (Proficient).

 1. Program Length: 12 months